Jury finds Trump liable for battery and defamation in E. Jean Carroll lawsuit trial

 She was awarded $5 million total in damages.

-The case stems from allegations by the writer E. Jean Carroll that he raped her in a department store dressing room in the mid-1990s.
+The case stems from allegations by Carroll that he raped her in a department store dressing room in the mid-1990s.

 The jury, made up of six men and three women, got the case earlier Tuesday and deliberated for less than three hours.